aurora-opensource/xviz/docs/overview/ros-comparison.md

 # ROS Comparson

-It comes up often how XVIZ and ROS relate.
-ROS is the more popular open source robotics development platform, and it has it's own visualization stack.
+It comes up often how XVIZ and [ROS](http://www.ros.org/) relate.
+ROS is the most popular open source robotics development platform, and it has it's own [RViz](http://wiki.ros.org/rviz) based visualization stack.
 While XVIZ is a protocol, and eventually an ecosystem, for visualizing robotics systems.

-XVIZ goal's are more focused than ROS.
+XVIZ goals are more focused than ROS.
 It's designed to create a standard protocol that allows innovative clients to be built, offload expensive data transformations to a server, and minize data sent to the client.
 Doing for robotics what HTML and MP4 do for video and multi-media content.

+On our [roadmap](/docs/overview/roadmap.md) is a plan to bridge these worlds by updating our XVIZ server to support realtime conversion of ROS's [bag](http://wiki.ros.org/Bags) log format and common ROS data types.

 ## Simularties